hollisofjustin/ESS-523A-Intro/lessons/intro-spatial.md

 ### Coordinate Reference Systems

 Probably the most important part of working with spatial data is the coordinate reference system (CRS) that is used.
-In order to analyze and visualize spatial data, all objects must be in the exact same CRS.
+In order to analyze spatial data, all objects should be in the exact same CRS.

 We can check a spatial object’s CRS by printing it to the console, which will return a bunch of metadata about the object.
-You can specifically return the CRS ror `sf` objects we check the CRS with `st_crs`
+You can specifically return the CRS for `sf` objects with `st_crs()`.

 ``` r
 # see the CRS in the header metadata: